-\The data did not include the tenor for two projects.
+The data did not include the tenor for two projects.

 The performance of a financing program over time is often measured by the default rate, which is usually defined as the percentage of loans that have been written off as uncollectible.
 This measurement is less useful for the OBR Program for several reasons.
 First, the loan payments are part of the overall utility bill.
 If a customer goes into arrears (fails to pay their bill) and National Grid determines the debt is uncollectible, there is no way to separate nonpayment of the loan from nonpayment of the service charges.
 Second, the utility's protocols for dealing with a customer with a large unpaid bill includes negotiating a payment plan, typically with a very low monthly payment, before writing off the debt as uncollectible.
 For an OBR participant, this is essentially refinancing their initial loan with a much longer term, and results in additional cost to the utility that is not captured by the rate of default (which implies that all loans not in default are performing as intended).
 Therefore, rather than determine a rate of default for the OBR Program, Cadmus assessed nonpayment risk in two ways.
-First, Cadmus assessed the number of active loans with a payment more than 60 days past due as a percentage of the total amount financed for active accounts (i.e., not including financing already 100% repaid).
+First, Cadmus assessed the number of active loans with a payment more than 60 days past due.
+We also looked at the outstanding balance on accounts with a payment more than 60 days past due as a percentage of the total amount financed for active accounts (i.e., not including financing already 100% repaid).
 Table 13 presents the results.